 Stress less during application time

 Reviton herbicide’s low use rates, flexibility and user-friendly profile make for a more seamless application:

 - Reviton has low use rates, measured in ounces, not pints.
 The result is greater convenience, easier handling and less storage and disposal.

 - Reviton does not require a closed handling system, unlike other burndown herbicides.

 - Corn has a 0-day rotational crop interval, key for reduced and no-till production systems.
 Corn and wheat have an immediate, 0-day plant back interval.
 Soybeans include a 0 to 7-day plant back interval for soybeans (depending on soil type and rate).
-Cotton has a 14-day plant back intervals.
+Cotton has a 14-day plant back interval.